 Oil solutions smother insects, so complete coverage of all sprayed plants is essential.
 These oils are mixed with water and a plant-safe detergent for enhancing spreading and sticking.
 Insecticidal soaps, while considered safe, may still damage some plants, particularly tender new tissues.

 Finally, if the horticultural oil does not take care of the problem, you may have to use chemicals.
 Few insecticides are tested on or specifically registered for use on orchids, but several common, inexpensive, home-and-garden chemicals are labeled for ornamental plants.
 Make sure they are labeled for use on ornamental plants and seek help from a technician if you are unsure if the chemical combination is safe for your orchids.
 Always follow the label carefully and do not use a concentration anymore or less than suggested.
 Remember, insecticides can be harmful to people and pets.
+It is important to be safe when using insecticides indoors.

 Some of the more effective insecticides available to home growers are Orthene (wettable powder), Malathion (liquid), Diazinon (liquid) and Carbaryl (water-based emulsifiable concentrate).
 Always follow label directions and never exceed the minimum recommended concentration given in mixing directions.
-Orchids are tough, but sensitive to many chemicals.
+Orchids are tough but sensitive to many chemicals.
 While certain species may not react to a given formulation, others might, so advance testing is advised.